I remember the first time I received Holy Communion.

 Kezek helped me open up again last night.
 And I can say that this is one of the few times I did not complain about my need to open up, to be wounded, and to be healed.
 When my time came to take the Elements, I confessed to God that I am a liar and it felt so relieving and so bloody to do so.

 I also remembered last night that there are a lot of things I ask of Jesus, and that Jesus is always giving me more than I ask for, even though sometimes it feels like he’s not giving me exactly what I ask for.
 I remembered that I need a community of people to lead me to him and to lead my children to him, not because Jesus needs a community to accomplish his work, rather because Jesus’ work accomplishes community, because it is the work of receiving people, which is the hardest work of all.
-I remembered last night that God’s House is community (Eph.
-2; 1 Cor.
+I remembered last night that God’s House is the community of Jesus (Eph.
+2; 4; 1 Cor.
 6; 1 Pet.
-2, etc. etc. etc.).
+2).

-Lastly, I remembered that in God’s house there is only one Rule: “Eat my flesh and drink my blood” (Jn.
+Lastly, I remembered that in God’s house there is only one Rule: Receive the Gift of your life by receiving Jesus’ death: “Eat my flesh and drink my blood” (Jn.
 6), and this do as though you are entitled to do it and as though your life depends on it, because you are and it does.